NR-W/hello-world/README.md

 # hello-world

-I'm NR-W, here starting up a new github acocunt...also, Hello, World!!!
+I am NR-W, here starting up a new github acocunt...also, Hello, World!!!